Family members exchanging gifts around a table with appetizers at Christmas party

 Different types of parties require different types of planning, though, at least to an extent.
 Different types of guest lists do include different opportunities and restrictions.
 In this blog post, we’re reviewing some of the possible challenges a family holiday party may present, and how to deal with them for a stress-free family Christmas party.

-Create a Christmas Pary Budget
+Create a Christmas Party Budget

 First, you have to set a firm budget, pick a date, and decide on a venue.
 Check out this blog for more details on those.
 From there, you can move on to the more tricky decisions: the guest list.
 Here, you can figure out how much food per person you will need so you can estimate how many people you can invite without exceeding your budget.